Energy Efficiency Programs and Practices

 The Home Performance with ENERGY STAR is just one of the programs brought to you by the New Jersey Board of Public Utilities and New Jersey's Clean Energy Program.
 It offers "whole house' solutions to reduce both your energy costs and carbon footprint.
 If you are eligible, you may be able to take advantage of financial incentives that will lead to increased comfort, safety, and durability of your home.

-The service starts with an assessment of your home by specially trained and certified technicians who will assess your home from top to bottom, testing heating and cooling equipment; insulation levels; air sealing opportunities; windows and doors; and appliances and lighting.
+The service starts with an assessment of your home by specially trained and certified technicians who will assess your home from top to bottom, testing heating and cooling equipment; insulation levels; air sealing opportunities; and health and safety checks.
 The cost of this assessment varies among technicians but is required to be considered for low-interest loans, tax credits, and savings if the technician makes the recommended energy-saving changes.

 Financial incentives are based upon the percentage of energy savings that are projected if the work is completed.
-Depending upon the energy efficiency measures chosen, homeowners may be eligible for 0% interest financing (up to $10,000) for home energy savings projects.
+Depending upon the energy efficiency measures chosen, homeowners may be eligible for 0% interest financing (up to $10,000 with a seven year maximum term) or .99% financing (up to $15,000 with a nine year maximum term) for home energy savings projects.

 Visit NJ Clean Energy Website or call 866-NJSMART to learn more and get started.